cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 ORDER BY
 	dept_no DESC;
 ```
-*This would be identical to the previous query but the additional column would be titled: "named_depts".
+*This would be identical to the previous query but the additional column would be titled 'named_depts'.
-	Another small note is mixing data types in MySQL will lead to it trying to convert them into like-types; the int dept_no will be converted into a string to match dept_name and 'Empty row'.*
+	Another small note is mixing data types in MySQL will lead to it trying to convert them into like-types; the Int dept_no will be converted into a string to match dept_name and 'Empty row'.*